nk25719/ONOFFLAMP/README.md

 # What is the purpose of having this repository?

-## I am practicing designing PCBs, with Mr. Forest Lee Erickson mentoring me.
+## I am practicing designing PCBs, with Mr. Forrest Lee Erickson mentoring me.
 This repository allows me to keep updated versions of my files so that Mr. Lee can easily access them.
 And to track versions of my work and review the changes I've committed after each review.